Early vs late string networks from a minimal QCD Axion: Discussion

 \subsubsection{Acknowledgements}

 We wish to thank Andrea Tesi and Giovanni Villadoro for discussions.
 MR was supported by MIUR grant PRIN 2017FMJFMW.
 EH acknowledges the UK Science and Technology Facilities Council for support through the Quantum Sensors for the Hidden Sector collaboration under the grant ST/T006145/1 and UK Research and Innovation Future Leader Fellowship MR/V024566/1.
-The work of MG is supported by the Alexander von Humboldt foundation and has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 491245950.
+The work of MG is supported by the Alexander von Humboldt foundation and has been partially funded by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy - EXC 2121 Quantum Universe - 390833306.
 The work of AN is supported by the grants PID2019-108122GB-C32 from the Spanish Ministry of Science and Innovation, Unit of Excellence Mar\'ia de Maeztu 2020-2023 of ICCUB (CEX2019-000918-M) and AGAUR2017-SGR-754.
-AN is grateful to the Physics Department of the University of Florence for the hospitality during the course of this work.}
+AN is grateful to the Physics Department of the University of Florence for the hospitality during the course of this work. }